-Pass the thermostat control wires through the hole provided in the corner post, then feed the wires through the raceway built into the corner post to the control box.
+Pass the thermostat control wires through the hole provided in the corner post; then feed the wires through the raceway built into the corner post to the control box.
 Pull the wires over to the terminal strip on the upper-left corner of the Unit Control Board.
-See Fig. 28.
+See Fig. 31.
+Using the raceway maintains separation between low voltage and high voltage wires in accordance with UL and NEC requirements.

-Fig. 28 - Field Control Wiring Raceway
+Fig. 31 - Field Control Wiring Raceway